csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

   <figcaption>Working with grouped classes inside of Vim.</figcaption>
 </figure>

-This feature, however, is a combination of Vim’s power and us leaving handy markers for Vim to work with.
+However, this feature is a combination of Vim’s power _and_ us leaving handy markers for Vim to work with.
 If you aren’t using Vim, or a similarly powerful text editor, then these benefits will not be quite so apparent.
 If you fancy learning Vim—and I really would recommend it—simply open your terminal and run: